 This is cottage country, a campers and vacationers paradise where life slows down by the blue waters dotted with white sailboats.
 The winding road hugging the lakeshore will take you from one scenic spot to another.
 Make sure to stop in Cambridge-Narrows for a break or take the ferry for a meal or a night at the Evandale Resort.
-Take in the art, nature and culture of this region at the Life at the Lakes Festival (August 6-8, 2021).
+Take in the art, nature and culture of this region at the Life at the Lakes Festival in August.

 Here’s an overview of the itinerary – make sure to enlarge the map above for detailed directions and stops along the way.

 From Hampton, head north on Route 121 to Kredl’s Market.
 Stock up on goodies, then follow Route 845 all the way to Kingston, where it divides up.
 Pick any direction to loop the peninsula clockwise or counterclockwise.